Are you thinking of travelling solo one day?

 9. Book a tour.

 The ultimate uncomplicated solo travel tip is to book a tour.
-It’s a great way of seeing something you are interested in, without the need to plan it out.
-You find what you want to see, book it, and show up.
+It’s a great way of seeing things you are interested in the world, without the need to plan it out.
+Find an itinerary that includes something you love and want to see, book it, and show up.
 How simple is that?
 By joining in a tour of a local museum or famous sight not only are you getting the best inside information about the tourist attraction but it is also a great way to meet other travellers.

-Another option is to look specifically for single travel groups – these tours for solo travellers are ideal because they’ll pair you up with a roommate if desired and activities at making you feel comfortable being a single traveller.
+Another option is to look specifically for single travel groups or singles vacations groups – these friendly tours for solo travellers are ideal because they’ll pair you up with a roommate if desired and activities at making you feel comfortable being a single traveller.

 Check out these tours that we’ve had the pleasure of taking: